DataDog/documentation/content/en/tracing/trace_collection/runtime_config/_index.md

 - [Datadog Agent][2] 7.41.1 or higher.
 - [Remote Configuration][1] is enabled for your Agent.
-- [Read and write permission][4] to APM.
+- `APM Remote Configuration Read` and `APM Remote Configuration Write` [permissions][4].
   **Note**: If you don't have these permissions, ask your Datadog Admin to update your permissions from your Organization Settings.

 ## Using configuration at runtime

-To make changes to a services configuration at runtime:
+To make changes to a service's configuration at runtime:

 1. Go to the [Service Catalog][3] in APM.
-1. Hover on the service for which you want to update configuration.
+1. Hover over the service for which you want to update configuration.
 1. Click **Full Page** next to the service name.
 1. Click **Service Info**.
 1. From the **Setup Guidance** tab, click **Edit**.